jenkinsci/robot-plugin/doc/README.md

 ### Configuring Robot overall pass/fail to show in the project list

+The list view column showing the overall pass/fail and duration trend should be visible by default in the project list.
+If it's not visible, you can add it by following these steps:

 1. Go to Jenkins front page
 2. Select the + sign in the top tabs of the project listing to create a new view or go to